nkamatam/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/03_DynamoDB_Partitions.md

 * Data is distributed based on partition / hash key

-* Think of a table of tests that hold records, where test ID is the partition key.
+* Think of a table of Tests that hold records, where TestID is the partition key.
 Each record has information about a test and a student, both with their own unique ID - given enough data (over 10 GB) you’ll need to have an additional partition added

-* All data for a given test ID (partition key) is bound to a single partition, so you’ll only find student / test records for test ID 12345 on a single partition.
+* All data for a given Test ID (partition key) is bound to a single partition, so you’ll only find student / test records for test ID 12345 on a single partition.

 * By adding partitions and spreading data between them, you can scale almost infinitely